min100x/ht-line-hook/README.md

 2. Create a feature branch
 3. Make your changes in TypeScript
 4. Ensure the project builds successfully (`pnpm build`)
+5. Format your code (`pnpm format`)
-5. Add tests if applicable
+6. Add tests if applicable
-6. Submit a pull request
+7. Submit a pull request

 ## License